iprokin/Py_XPPCALL/README.md

 #### An example of usage with Hodgkin-Huxley neuron model for numerical optimization

-I extracted the ODE source code of Hodgkin-Huxley model  from the example at the website of
+We extracted the ODE source code of Hodgkin-Huxley model from the example at the website of
 XPPAUT <http://www.math.pitt.edu/~bard/bardware/tut/newstyle.html#hh>.
 I
 saved it as hh.ode.
-I put it to the same folder where I have xppcall.py and ran python from there.
+We put it to the same folder where we have xppcall.py and ran python from there.

 ```python